Liang-Team/Sequenzo/README.md

 ## Documentation

 Explore the full Sequenzo documentation [here](sequenzo.yuqi-liang.tech).
+Even though the documentation website is still under construction, you can already find some useful information there.

 **Where to start on the documentation website?**
 * New to Sequenzo or social sequence analysis?
 Begin with "About Sequenzo" → "Quickstart Guide" for a smooth introduction.